currawong-project/caw/examples/examples.md

 samples it has received.
 The output is both the value of the first sample in the buffer (`sh.out`) or the mean of all the values in the buffer (`sh.mean`).

+TODO: change the name of the 'ftime' sample and hold variable.

 ### Example 03: Presets

-One of the fundamental features of __caw__ is the ability to build presets which can set the network or a given processor to a particular state.
+One of the fundamental features of __caw__ is the ability to build presets which can set the network, or a given processor, to a particular state.

-`example_02` showed the use of a class preset on the audio oscillator.
+`mod_sine_02` showed the use of a class preset on the audio oscillator.
-`example_03` shows how presets can be specified and applied for the entire network.
+`presets_03` shows how presets can be specified and applied for the entire network.

 In this example four network presets are specified in the  `presets` statement and the "a" preset is automatically applied once the network is created but before it starts to execute.

 ```
-example_03: {
+presets_03: {

   durLimitSecs:5.0,
   preset: "a",